karanbhargava93/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a decent result.
 Here are some example images:

+![alt text][test1]
+![alt text][test2]
+![alt text][test3]
-![alt text][image4]
+![alt text][test4]
 ---

 ### Video Implementation